NetSys/bess/docs/snbuf.md

 ### Per-socket packet pool

 In NUMA systems, BESS allocates a pool of packet buffers for each NUMA socket/node.
 This is currently done with DPDK mempool, although it may change in the future.
-BESS requires 2GB of hugepages for each socket, either two 1GB hugepages or 1,024 2MB hugepages.
+BESS requires 2GB of hugepages for each socket by default -- either two 1GB hugepages or 1,024 2MB hugepages.
 The number of allocated packet buffers is 512k per pool by default, but it may be smaller if DPDK cannot find a physically contiguous memory that is large enough for 512k packets.

 ### Layout